jelmersnoeck/experiment/README.md

 ## Run

-The `Run()` method for an experiment executes the experiment.
+The `Run()` method executes the experiment.
 This means that it will run the control and potentially the tests.

 The control will be run no matter what.
 The tests might run depending on several options (see listed below).

-The `Run()` method will return an Observation and an error.
-When an error is returned, it means that the control couldn't be run for some reason.
+## Observation

-The Observation contains several methods.
-The first one is the `Value()`.
+An Observation contains several attributes.
+The first one is the `Value`.
 This is the value which is returned by the control function that is specified.
-There is also an `Error()` method available, which contains the error returned.
+There is also an `Error` attribute available, which contains the error returned.

-The `Run()` method takes a `context.Context` type, which could be nil.
+## Panics

+When the control panics, this panic will be respected and actually be triggered.
+When a test function panics, the experiment will swallow this and add the panic to the `Panic` attribute on the `Observation`.

-## Options
+## Config

 When creating a new experiment, one can add several options.
 Some of them have default values.

-- Comparison (nil)
-- Percentage (10)
-- Enabled (true)
-- Before (nil)
-- Publisher (nil)
-- Testing (false)

 ### Comparison